wilcoxjay/mypyvy/README.md

 ...
 ```

 Make sure z3 is installed and on your `PYTHONPATH`.
-I use z3 version 4.8.5,
+Basic functionality should
-but any version from the past few years should work.
+work with any version from the past few years, but for best results, use a recent
+release, such as 4.8.5.

 ```
 z3 --version